Feelings, relationships and pregnancy

 Family and friends

 If this is how you feel, talk about it.
-It may help if you explain gently that there are some decisions only you and your partner can make, and some things you prefer to do on your own.
+It may help if you gently explain that there are some decisions only you and your partner can make, and some things you prefer to do on your own.

-Sometimes the criticism can really hurt.
 The important thing is to decide what is right for you.
 After all, it is your pregnancy and your baby.

 Having a baby if you're on your own

 If you're pregnant and on your own, it can be helpful to have supportive people around you, such as friends.

 Making decisions, whether personal or medical, can be difficult when you're by yourself.
 If you're struggling, it's better to find someone to talk to rather than letting problems make you feel down.

 It can be encouraging to meet other mums who also went through pregnancy on their own.